 Holyrood Park, with Arthur's Seat at its centre, is a popular space for visitors to stretch their legs and escape the bustle of the city streets during their visit, and beside the road which leads through the park towards Meadowbank is a rough collection of rocks and stones which was once a memorial cairn.

 Known as Muschat's Cairn, the monument was established near to where Nicol Muschat, a surgeon, brutally murdered his wife by stabbing her to death in October 1720.
-At his trial (where he was found guilty of her murder) he described that he said simply grown tired of her.
+At his trial (where he was found guilty of her murder) he gave as justification for his actions that fact that he had simply grown tired of her.
 Appropriately enough Muschat was hanged for the crime, and in the years that followed local people followed the tradition of placing stones at the spot in memorial of the young woman who died.

 The original cairn was removed sometime around 1789, and the current collection of stones is a Victorian reconstruction built in the 1830s.